 Hershey commits to eliminating commodity-driven deforestation from our entire supply chain by 2030 while respecting and protecting the human rights of individuals.
 Guided by our No Deforestation Policy, we will work within our individual commodity supply chains to drive sustainable practices with our suppliers and within the industry to achieve this.

-Without proper land titles, it is difficult for farmers to access financing or make necessary changes on their farms to prevent deforestation, promote reforestation, and apply agroforestry and climate-smart cocoa farming techniques.
+Without proper land titles, it is difficult for farmers to access financing or make necessary changes on their farms to prevent deforestation, promote reforestation and apply agroforestry and climate-smart cocoa farming techniques.

 Through our partnership with the USAID Integrated Land and Resource Governance (ILRG) Project (2018–2021), we support communities in Ghana to clarify and document land rights as well as improve land-use planning practices through agroforestry.
 Additionally, our Côte d’Ivoire Land Partnership program (CLAP) has proven to be an effective means of promoting affordable land titling as a catalyst for halting deforestation.
 Through our intervention and design of relevant land tenure documents that are government sanctioned and community accepted, this partnership has shortened the time of delivery and costs of securing land titles, greatly improving farmers’ access.

 As part of our commitment to preventing deforestation and restoring forests that bring numerous benefits to farmers and their families, we have launched a new partnership with the Office of Ivorian Parks and Reserves (OIPR).
 This partnership is backed by a $1 million investment from Hershey through 2025 to support OIPR’s efforts to protect the rich natural heritage in the newly designated Mabi-Yaya Nature Reserve.